IQ404/IQ404/README.md

 - *Stuffs I did related to my Computer Game Engineering MSc at Newcastle University:*

-  - I am currently doing a [team project](https://github.com/blacktack2/MastersGroupProject2023) with some of my classmates.
+  - I have done a [team project](https://github.com/blacktack2/MastersGroupProject2023) with some of my classmates.

   - I completed the course *CSC8503: Advanced Game Technologies* from the Newcastle Game Engineering MSc.